-4.29 The Public Prosecutor may require police to administer an informed warning to the defendant.
-An informed warning is a formal reprimand by police and, although not a conviction, is recorded on a person's criminal record for a period of 1 year.
+4.30 A Public Prosecutor may require police to administer an informed warning to the offender as an alternative to prosecution at court.
+An informed warning is a formal reprimand by police, and although not a conviction, is recorded on a person's criminal record for a period of 1 year.
+This period is the same for both adults and young persons (that is, a person under 18 years of age).